Recipes, Tutorials, and Products for Moms

 One note about the chili-garlic sauce: this stuff is HOT!

 It packs quite a kick!
 This recipe is on a “mild/medium” setting.
-If you like it milder, half the amount.
+If you like it milder, halve the amount.
 You can always add more later, if you’d like.
 But if you like your wings reallyspicy, feel free to crank it up!

 Once you’ve added as much (or as little) chili-garlic sauce as you want, give it another stir.